 Normal reactions versus true scars

-Redness, pinpoint bleeding, frosting, and small blisters are normal and settle.
-A raised, firm, persistent mark beyond three months suggests a scar that warrants review.
+Redness, pinpoint bleeding, frosting and small blisters are expected and usually settle.
+A raised, firm mark that is still there after three months needs review.

 Key aftercare practices

 Do not pick or scrub.
-Keep the area clean and dry, apply a thin healing ointment as advised, avoid sunbeds and saunas, and protect from sun with clothing or high‑factor SPF once skin is closed.
+Keep the area clean and dry, apply a thin healing ointment if advised, avoid sunbeds and saunas, and protect the area from sun with clothing or high-factor SPF once the skin has closed.

 When to consult a specialist

-Escalate if pain increases after day two, if pus appears, or if the area remains raised and itchy for weeks.
-Early input keeps small issues small.
+Get advice if pain worsens after day two, if pus appears, or if the area stays raised and itchy for weeks.
+Early advice can stop a small problem turning into a larger one.

 Healing timeframes explained

-Surface settling in 3 to 7 days, pigment lightening over weeks as the immune system clears fragments, full assessment before each subsequent session.
+The surface often settles in 3 to 7 days, pigment lightens over the following weeks as the immune system clears the fragments, and the area should be reassessed before each new session.

 Preventing long-term marks

-Respect intervals, protect from sun, and follow your clinic’s plan.
-Most long‑term marks trace back to rushing or picking.
+Respect the treatment intervals, protect the area from sun and follow the clinic's plan.
+Most lasting marks are linked to rushing or picking.

 What the laser does to ink, a quick visual

-Below is a simple diagram showing how laser light breaks ink into smaller fragments that your immune system can remove.
-This helps explain why spacing between sessions matters.
+Below is a simple diagram showing how laser light breaks tattoo ink into smaller fragments that the immune system can remove.
+It also shows why spacing between sessions matters.

 For a feel of the process in practice, watch this short clip.